 The chart below helps explain how Freeport-McMoRan provides such a boost to the state.
-Climax Molybdenum had over 800 employees at the end of 2019 in Colorado.
-The total direct and indirect impact of Freeport-McMoRan operations on the Colorado economy was more than 3,309 jobs in 2019.
+Climax Molybdenum had 676 employees at the end of 2020 in Colorado.
+The total direct and indirect impact of Freeport-McMoRan operations on the Colorado economy created a total of 3,221 jobs in 2020.

 PHOTO DESCRIPTION: (top) The Climax Moly Leadership Center at Colorado Mountain Community College in Leadville